jddmartin/hehe_questions/answers/hup.md

 If the atoms were sitting motionless, at the bottom of the attractive well, then $\Delta x$ would be zero and it would be impossible to satisfy the Heisenberg uncertainty relationship.

 More generally, as $\Delta x$ *decreases*, then the uncertainty in $\Delta v$ must *increase*.

+This mathematical result tells us that the more certain we are about the separation of the two particles, the less we know about their motion relative to one another.